Ashkan Soltani

-Ashkan Soltani is the executive director of the California Privacy Protection Agency.
+Ashkan Soltani is a privacy and security researcher.
+He was formerly the executive director of the California Privacy Protection Agency.
 He has previously been the Chief Technologist of the Federal Trade Commission and an independent privacy and security researcher based in Washington, DC.

 Education

 Soltani attended the University of California, San Diego, where he received a bachelor's degree in cognitive science.
 Soltani would later receive a master's degree from the University of California, Berkeley School of Information.

 Career in government

 Between 2010 and 2011, Soltani worked for the US Federal Trade Commission as a staff technologist in the Division of Privacy and Identity Protection, where he assisted with the investigations of Google and Facebook.
 Soltani previously worked as the primary technical consultant to The Wall Street Journals "What They Know" series investigating online privacy.

 In 2011, he testified at two different hearings held by US Senate committees focused on privacy related matters.
 Julia Angwin, in her 2014 book Dragnet Nation, describes Soltani as 'the leading technical expert on ad tracking technology'.
 He was part of the team at The Washington Post that shared the 2014 Pulitzer Prize for Public Service with The Guardian US and earned the 2014 Gerald Loeb Award for Large Newspapers for their coverage of the disclosures about surveillance done by the US National Security Agency.

-In 2021, Soltani became the executive director of the California Privacy Protection Agency.
+In 2021, Soltani became the executive director of the California Privacy Protection Agency but departed in January 2025.